newsnowlabs/runcvm/README.md

 DKVM should run on any amd64 (x86_64) Linux hardware (or VM) that supports [KVM](https://www.linux-kvm.org/page/Main_Page) and [Docker](https://docker.com).
 So if your host can already run [KVM](https://www.linux-kvm.org/page/Main_Page) VMs and [Docker](https://docker.com) then it should run DKVM.

-DKVM has no external dependencies (except Docker) and is packaged with its own QEMU binary.
+DKVM has no external dependencies (except Docker) and is packaged with its own QEMU binary along with all other binaries and libraries it needs to run.

 ## Installation